Mororock6/Mororock6/README.md

 Hi, I’m Mororock6, but you can call me Amer!<br>
-I’m passionate about working out, listening to music, swimming, and running.
+I’m passionate about working out, listening to music, swimming, and running.<br>
-I’m currently diving deep into Computer Science at AASTMT, and I'm excited to major in Cybersecurity.
+Currently diving deep into Computer Science at AASTMT, majoring in Cybersecurity.<br>
-I’m eager to collaborate on innovative web projects and groundbreaking cybersecurity initiatives.
+Eager to collaborate on innovative cybersecurity projects and initiatives.<br>
-Reach out to me at Ashoushamer2004@gmail.com, +201008548758, or connect with me on LinkedIn.
+Reach out to me at Ashoushamer2004@gmail.com, +201008548758, or connect with me on LinkedIn.<br>
 Fun fact: I'm the funniest guy you will ever meet!